 Pour additional potting soil on top of the seeds.
 Cover the seeds with only about ¼ inch of the potting soil.
 Do not use more than that amount of soil.
 If you do so, the seeds won’t receive enough light, which will make them unable to germinate.

-5. Use Spray Bottle to Spritz Water to the Seeds
+5. Use Spray Bottle to Spritz Water on the Seeds

 Image Credit: Amazon